 - g) We will work through MDB Executive Boards to further implementation of the G20 Capital Adequacy Framework Review Recommendations and the G20 Roadmap for Better, Bigger and More Effective MDBs, while ensuring that this does not harden lending terms.
-We will work through MDB Boards of Governors to support further capital increases in MDBs where needed.
+We will work through MDB Boards of Governors to support undertake further capital increases in MDBs where needed.
 We appreciate recent replenishments and commit to establish sustainable pathways to further replenish concessional windows.
-We also commit to study ways to expand the use of originate-to-distribute models, which would free up capital for additional lending. - h) We support timely rechanneling of special drawing rights (SDRs) via MDBs by countries in a position to do so, and encourage at least five such countries to contribute to the SDR-based hybrid-capital channeling solutions by the African Development Bank and the Inter-American Development Bank by the end of 2025. - i) We will work through MDB Executive Boards to improve lending terms, including longer loan tenors.
-We will also work through MDB Executive Boards to scale up products in local currency to better meet local development needs, by strengthening MDBs' capacity to issue local currency bonds, which can also help develop the local markets, and creating an MDB liquidity pool to better manage local currency risk across the MDBs through diversification, building on ongoing work. - j) We decide to consider using complementary measures of progress that go beyond gross domestic product (GDP), including the multidimensional vulnerability index, as a complement to existing policies and practices, to inform development cooperation policies, including access to concessional financing.
+We also commit to study ways to expand the use of originate-to-distribute models, which would free up capital for additional lending. - h) We support timely rechanneling of special drawing rights (SDRs) via MDBs by countries in a position to do so, and encourage at least five such countries to contribute to the SDR-based hybrid-capital channeling solutions by the African Development Bank and the Inter-American Development Bank by the end of 2025. - i) We will work through MDB Executive Boards to improve MDB lending terms, including longer loan tenors.
+We will also work through MDB Executive Boards to scale up products in local currency to better meet local development needs, by strengthening MDBs' capacity to issue local currency bonds, which can also help develop the local markets, and creating an MDB liquidity pool to better manage local currency risk across the MDBs through diversification, building on ongoing work. - j) We decide to consider using use complementary measures of progress that go beyond gross domestic product (GDP), including the multidimensional vulnerability index, as a complement to existing policies and practices, to inform development cooperation policies, including access to concessional financing.
 In this context, we reiterate the call made in the Pact for the Future for MDBs, in partnership with the United Nations Secretary-General, to present options and recommendations on new approaches to improve access to concessional finance for developing countries, including projects with positive externalities in middle-income countries, enhancing alignment and synergies for shared goals and coherently agreed policies.
-We encourage MDBs to implement recommendations ahead of the next replenishment cycles.
+We encourage MDBs to implement recommendations ahead of the next replenishment cycles. - k) We will work through the MDB Executive Boards to strengthen and align MDBs impact measurement frameworks with the SDGs and work towards standardized approaches, measuring both positive and negative impacts, and ensuring adherence to social and environmental safeguards in all operations.